drkessler7/Boston-Housing/README.md

 The project can be viewed using the .html file in a web browser, or interactively opening the .ipynb in a Jupyter Notebook.

-Starter files provided by Udacity are in the 'titanic_survival_exploration' folder.
+Starter files provided by Udacity are in the 'Boston Housing Starter Files' folder.

 ## Screenshots
 Below are a couple screenshots showing the distribution of survivors based on age.